hans-jorg/efm32gg-stk3700-gcc-cmsis/X43-NAND-Flash/README.md

 There are the following types of read operation available.

 * Random read.
 The first read after a command.
 It tranfers data from page to page buffer.
 * Page Read.
 The following read operations get data from page buffer.
 Pulsing RE make the next read get the byte in next column.
 * Sequential Row Read.
 After data in last column is output, by pulsing RE, the next page is automatically loaded into the page buffer.
 This is limited to the current block!!!
-To terminate the operation, set CD high for a while.
+  To terminate the operation, set CE high for a while.

 > The Ready/Busy signal indicates that the transfer to the page buffer is completed.

+The low-order bits of the address specifies the start of the read.
+When using x8 devices

+* When the pointer is set to Area A, A7-0 specifies the start in the Area A when it is less than 128 or Area B (when higher).
+* When the pointer is set to Area B, only Area B is read.
+* When the pointer is set to Area C, only A3-0 is used.

 The sequence for reading the Area A (1st half page) is

-1. Send command 0x00
+1. Send command READ_A (0x00)
 2. Send address
+3. Wait until READY
 3. Read data

-4.
+The sequence for reading the Area B (2nd half page) is

+1. Send command READ_B(0x01)
+2. Send address
+3. Wait until READY
+3. Read data

+The sequence for reading the Area C (spare area) is

+1. Send command READ_C (0x50)
+2. Send address
+3. Wait until READY
+3. Read data

+### Write Operation

 The Page Program (command 0x80) is the standard way to program data into the memory array.

 > There is a limit of three consecutive partial program in the same page.
-After it, a Block Erase must be issued.
+After it, a Block Erase

-### Programming (Writing) operation
+> must be issued.

 The sequence for programming the area A (1st half page) is

-1. Send command 0x00
+1. Send command READ_A (0x00)
-2. Send command 0x80
+2. Send command PAGE_PROGRAM (0x80)
 3. Send address
 4. Send data
-5. Send command 0x10
+5. Send command PAGE_PROGRAM_2 (0x10)
-6. Send command 0x00 (Select Area A).
-Not neccessary.
+6. Send command READ_A (0x00).
+Optional.
-7. Send command 0x80
+7. Send command PAGE_PROGRAM_1 (0x80)
 8. Send address
-9. Read data
+9. Send data
-10. ....
+10.Send command PAGE_PROGRAM_2 (0x10)

 The sequence for programming the area B (2nd half page) is

-1. Send command 0x01
+1. Send command READ_B (0x01)
-2. Send command 0x80
+2. Send command PAGE_PROGRAM_1 (0x80)
 3. Send address
 4. Send data
-5. Send command 0x10
+5. Send command PAGE_PROGRAM_2 (0x10)
-6. Send command 0x01
+6. Send command READ_B (0x01).
+Obrigatory.
-7. Send command 0x80
+7. Send command PAGE_PROGRAM_1 (0x80)
 8. Send address
-9. Write data
+9. Send data
-10. ....
+10.Send command PAGE_PROGRAM_2 (0x10)

-The sequence for programming the area B (2nd half page) is
+The sequence for programming the area C (Spare area) is

-1. Send command 0x50
+1. Send command READ_C (0x50)
-2. Send command 0x80
+2. Send command PAGE_PROGRAM (0x80)
 3. Send address
 4. Send data
-5. Send command 0x10
+5. Send command PAGE_PROGRAM_2 (0x10)
-6. Send command 0x50
+6. Send command READ_A (0x00).
+Optional.
-7. Send command 0x80
+7. Send command PAGE_PROGRAM_1 (0x80)
 8. Send address
-9. Write data
+9. Send data
-10. ......
+10.Send command PAGE_PROGRAM_2 (0x10)

 ### Read Status

 ### Read Electronic Signature

 1. Send command 0x90
 2. Read two bytes

+### Copy Back Program

+This operation transfers data from one page to another, without external access.

+1. Send command READ_A (0x00)
+2. Send source address
+3. Send command COPY_BACK (0x8a)
+4. Send destination address
+5. Send command (0x10)
+6. Send command 0x70
+7. Read data (SR0)

 ### Software Algorithms

 ### Bad block management

 All locations inside a bad block are set to all 1s (=0xFF).
 After manufacturing the 6 byte of the spare indicates a bad block when it is not 0xFF.

 > This information can be erased.
 It is recommended to create a Bad Block table.

 When detecting an error, by testing the Status Register, there is a recommended procedure for each type of failed operation.

 | Operation      |  Recommended Procedure               |
 |----------------|--------------------------------------|